-In the event of a crash, Directory Opus will usually automatically create a log file (also known as a "dump file") in the temporary folder which contains information that may be useful in diagnosing the cause of the problem.
+In the event of a crash, Directory Opus usually creates a log file (also known as a "dump file") with information that may be useful in diagnosing the problem.

-(For problems which don't result in a crash -- e.g. freezes or abnormal CPU usage -- you can also manually snapshot Opus while it is still running; see the separate Manually generating process snapshots FAQ for information on how to do that.)
+(For problems which don't result in a crash -- e.g. freezes or abnormal CPU usage -- you can also manually snapshot Opus while it is running; see Manually generating process snapshots.)

 - In Opus or Explorer, type %TEMP% into the location field and push return.

 - Look for a sub-folder called DOpus.Minidumps.
 The actual path will look something like:

 - If the folder exists it will contain one or more .dmp files, timestamped with the date and time of each crash.